 London's Free Open-Air Theatre Season 2016

-As Russian big business plays an increasingly important role in London's economy and whilst our cultural life is enriched by a strong Eastern European presence in our capital city, we're delighted to announce that this year we turn our gaze eastwards and to two cornerstones of classical literature and legend...
+Our city's cultural life is enriched by strong Russian and Eastern European communities and Russian big business is playing an increasingly important role in London's economy.
+So we're delighted to announce that this year we turn our gaze eastwards to two cornerstones of classical literature and legend.

 6pm: The Wawel Dragon